andygrunwald/things-with-buzzers-websocket/README.md

 * Websocket and Webserver available via port `*:8080` on all interfaces (via HTTP)
 * Software buzzer emulation enabled and available via port `*:8181` on all interfaces (via TCP/telnet)

+PS: Hardware buzzers are not supported on windows.

 ## Test the setup (without buzzer)

 Let us connect the dots and test the full setup without hardware buzzers and with our software emulation: